JanCVanB/simitate/README.md

-# simitate
+# Simitate

-Architect and visualize actor-based simulations that imitate reality
+Architect and visualize actor/event-based simulations that imitate the cause-and-effect of reality

 ## How to run a simulation